 - Finally, if a trust was used to buy the property make sure all documentation is correctly drawn up to conform with Australian Tax Office (ATO) rules and requirements to allow you to claim interest deductions.
 Not all trusts are the same and not all allow tax deductions on expenses including interest expenses.
 Again this is an area that we specialise in at Metropole Wealth Advisory

 Current legislation currently allows you to use superannuation to borrow to purchase a property and effectively use your wages to claim negative gearing.

 To do this you must use a self-managed super fund (SMSF), as you have to control the strategy and decisions.

 A retail or industry fund won’t allow you to use this strategy, however funds from either can be rolled over into an SMSF.

 Care is needed to ensure inadvertent problems don’t arise that could’ve been avoided

 Investing in property using your super requires a five-step process:

 - Seek advice that the type of property being contemplated is allowable.
 You can purchase off the plan, do cosmetic renovations and buy existing property.
-You can also purchase commercial property (not residential property) off a member or related party
+You can also purchase commercial property (not residential property) from a member or related party

 - Get finance approval, which could include loans from yourself as well as the bank.